-In conjunction with our acquisition of ColonialWebb, we acquired the \$3.0 million of long-term debt related to an industrial revenue bond associated with its office building and warehouse.
-We have included both the \$0.3 million current portion and the \$2.7 million long-term portion on our balance sheet as of March 31, 2011.
-The weighted average interest rate on this variable rate debt as of March 31, 2011 was approximately 0.5%.
+In conjunction with our acquisition of ColonialWebb, we acquired the \$3.0 million of long-term debt related to an industrial revenue bond associated with its office building and warehouse, of which \$0.3 million is current as of June 30, 2011.
+The weighted average interest rate on this variable rate debt as of June 30, 2011 was approximately 0.5%.